 At the threat of of materializing your heaviest sigh imaginable, we’re back on the mud flood again.
 Sort of.
 Recent events like COVID-1984 and a CIA operation called George Floyd have drawn me away from Tartaria and mud flood theory research.
 I know, that’s a mouthful for anyone who still believes we landed on the moon.
 I first started looking into the Columbian Exposition in Chicago at the request of a friend, followed by the Pan-American Exposition in Buffalo, and finally the worldwide distribution of eighteenth century foundlings.
 My conclusions were satisfactory on all three counts.
 Our Slave Masters moved into an inheritance which did not belong to them and then employed psychodramas and blatantly false narratives in order to draw people into the cult of patriotism.
 You can read about that here.
 Chicago World Fair.
 And here.
 Pan-American Exposition.
 Also, Lost World of the Mud Flood.

 After taking a few weeks off to deal with pressing issues, I couldn’t stop thinking about San Francisco.
 Mrs. Hadley and I have visited the city dozens of times, but not nearly so many as Yosemite and the Sierra’s, as well as the rich agricultural Central Valley.
 We have a tender fondness for the entire swath of land.
 In dealing with the human reset, I thought the 1915 Panama-Pacific International Exposition might be a good place to start.
 And so I looked into it.
 Of course, no glance into the San Francisco World Fair is complete without the 1906 San Francisco earthquake.
-There were far more abnormalities there than I ever expected, but more on that another time, because I still wasn’t completely satisfied with the narrative, and thought a few decades might need rewound on the clock.
+There were far more abnormalities there than I ever expected, but more on that another time, because I still wasn’t completely satisfied with the narrative, and thought a few decades might need to be rewound on the clock.
 The 1870’s had my interest for a time, and yet, in the matter of hours, one thing led to another.
 All roads lead to 1849.
 And no, we’re not on the Donner Party quite yet.
 We’re going to pull a double shift and pull the curtain back on a much larger ordeal than a long winter.

-See, the Mexican-American War ended on February 3, 1948, and quite suddenly a Freemason named James W. Marshall discovered gold at Sutter’s Mill in Coloma, California.
+See, the Mexican-American War ended on February 3, 1848, and quite suddenly a Freemason named James W. Marshall discovered gold at Sutter’s Mill in Coloma, California.
 You will tell me Marshall discovered gold in them hills before the War came to an end.
 January 24, 1848 to be precise.
 I call it convenient.
 We are told Marshall discovered gold on January 24, ten days before the war was formally won, but it would not be confirmed until March 1848 by Freemason Samuel Brannan, a newspaper man and high-ranking Mormon.
 Freemason and Mormon.
 That’s two birds with one stone.
 But not just any Mormon.
 After the death of Joseph Smith in 1844, the Mormons decided to relocated their center from Nauvoo, Illinois to California which, at the time, mind you, was beyond United States borders.
 This was nothing short of an exodus.
-With J-Smith gone, Brannan found himself the highest ranking religious leader in New York.
+With J-Smith gone, Brannan found himself the highest-ranking religious leader in New York.
 In order to lead their plight into the promised land, Brannan set sail for California upon The Brooklyn in January 1846, bringing along an antiquated printing press and a complete flour mill.
 The Mexican-American War started on April 25, 1846, three months before his arrival in Yerba Buena on July 31, 1846.
 Ah, bloody April.
 Something was indeed happening.
 The Mormons wanted California.
 The United States government wanted California.
 Let’s just assume for the moment, and we are indeed correct in doing so, that Freemasonry wanted California.
 Already there was a rush out to California, and it wasn’t for gold.
 Spooks were being put in place.

 Also, just about everyone wanted to arrive in Yerba Buena.
 The Mormons wanted Yerba Buena.
 The Freemasons wanted Yerba Buena.
 The U.S. Military did too.
 Upon his arrival, Brannan was greeted by U.S. Commander John B. Montgomery, who had taken the city only days earlier.
 Brannan was pissed.
 Or so we’re told.